marijnh/Eloquent-JavaScript/21_skillsharing.md

 We need something like this, where the client can tell the server which version of the list of talks it has, and the server responds only when that list has changed.
-But instead of immediately returning a 304 response, the server should stall the response, and return only when something new is available or a given amount of time has elapsed.
-To distinguish long polling requests from normal conditional requests, we give them another header `Prefer: wait=90`, which tells the server that the client is willing wait up to 90 seconds for the response.
+But instead of immediately returning a 304 response, the server should stall the response and return only when something new is available or a given amount of time has elapsed.
+To distinguish long polling requests from normal conditional requests, we give them another header, `Prefer: wait=90`, which tells the server that the client is willing to wait up to 90 seconds for the response.

-The server will keep a version number that it updates every time the talks change, and will use that as the `ETag` value.
+The server will keep a version number that it updates every time the talks change and will use that as the `ETag` value.
 Clients can make requests like this to be notified when the talks change:

 ```{lang: null}